 Is your bathroom a boring white box?
 Then go vintage with a reclaimed roll top Victorian bath!
 Freestanding baths can work to create a stunning focal point for your bathroom while also adding a touch of elegance and personality.
-Antique Baths can source your antique cast iron roll top bath and create the look you dream of.
+Antique Baths can source your antique cast iron roll top bath and create the authentic look you dream of.

 If you live in a Victorian house with a spacious bathroom, there are many different bath options you can choose and you may feel overwhelmed by the different styles, sizes, shapes and depths of baths available.
-Depending on your space, a roll top Victorian bath could be a great option.
+Depending on your space, an authentic roll top Victorian bath could be a great option.

 Cast iron baths are extremely heavy and you need to check your floor is strong enough for the cast iron bath plus the water it holds.
 If you do not feel confident checking and making the decision yourself, it is always best to speak to a builder, get them to look at your floor joists.

-The benefits of an antique bath
+The benefits of authentic antique baths

-Original antique cast iron baths are very very strong and incredibly durable.
+Original antique cast iron baths are extremely strong and incredibly durable.
 They will last a long period of time as can be clearly seen by the number of reclaimed Victorian cast iron roll top baths that are still available for sale today.
 Cast iron is a very hard material to damage and can not be easily scratched or dented.
 When cleaning, it is very resistant to most abrasive products and when they start to wear they can be easily re-enamelled to preserve them further.

 One of the major benefits, is that cast iron can retain heat which will keep your bath water hotter for long periods of time.
 Always fill your bath with the hottest water possible prior to using it and don’t forget to check the temperature with your big toe first!

 Victorian bath history